You've reviewed a stack of resumes and are ready to start interviewing candidates.

 why the last role didn't satisfy them

 Which answer is a constructive response to, "Why did you leave your last job?"

-It's time for interviews!
+It's time for the interviews!
 Before you call in your candidates: